 In this way, you are suggested to discuss it with tax and legal professionals before deciding.
 You can find counselors in the Small Business Administration.

 They have local offices that will provide you with useful advice to start a small business.
 The Small Business Administration also partners with vetted organizations that will offer you business advice at a low-cost, even for free.

 Types of Business Entity

-There are many types of business entity are recognized by the state governments in the US that you can opt for.
+There are many types of business entities are recognized by the state governments in the US that you can opt for.
 Thus, knowing their cores and how each of them will shape your business is also critical.

-However, if you are bout to set up a small business, the options will be limited to six.
+However, if you are about to set up a small business, the options will be limited to six.
 So, is your business owned by a business entity?
 The following guide will help you to make the best decision for the setup of your small business.

 - Sole Proprietorship